thebnbrkr/Until-18/README.md

 # Sh*tlife

-The is a game made by a bitlife fan (Sort of like a fan-fiction).
+The is a game made by a Bitlife fan (Sort of like a fan-fiction).
+Just to be clear, I don't hate bitlife.
+The reason this game is called Sh*tlife is because this game is much sh*ttier when compared to Bitlife.

 ## Getting Started